martinit18/and-python/README.txt

 The number of terms in the series is roughly range(H)*dt, where range(H)=E_max_E_min is the spectral range of the Hamiltonian.
-This is valid when N is large, for smaller range(H)*dt, N has to be taken slightly larger, with a minimum value of the order of 10.
+This is valid when N is large, for smaller range(H)*dt, N has to be taken slightly larger.
 As the CPU time needed scales like N, the cost of propagating over a long time (by chaining many elementary Chebyshev propagations) is almost independent of the time step, provided range(H)*dt is >> 1.
 A basic rule of thumb is not to take time steps making N